hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 confidentiality, and TSIG does not offer encryption.
 Some operators use SSH tunneling or IPSec to encrypt the transfer data.

-Because the AXFR and IXFR zone transfers are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
+Because both AXFR and IXFR zone transfers are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
 This document specifies how to use TLS as a transport to prevent zone